-Before you can tag these transactions as EU, you need to enable the VAT reporting in FreeAgent.
+Before you can tag these transactions as EU, you need to enable these VAT options in FreeAgent.

 Save your changes.